-In conjunction with the Reorganization, the Company will consummate an exchange pursuant to which certain existing stockholders of Ingram Industries may exchange all or a portion of their shares of Ingram Industries common stock for shares of Class B Common Stock of the Company of equivalent value.
-If all stockholders were to exchange all eligible shares, they would receive 107,251,362 shares of Class B Common Stock.
+In conjunction with the Reorganization, the Company will consummate an Exchange pursuant to which the existing shareholders of Ingram Industries may exchange all or a portion of their shares of Ingram Industries common stock for shares of Class B Common Stock of the Company and/or common stock of Entertainment of equivalent value.
+If all stockholders were to exchange all eligible shares, they would receive 107,251,352 shares of Class B Common Stock.
 Pursuant to a Transfer Restrictions Agreement, the shares of Class B Common Stock received by employees of the Company, Ingram Industries or Ingram Entertainment in the Exchange are expected to be subject to repurchase by the Company upon termination of employment.
 The repurchase feature lapses upon consummation of an initial public offering.
-Although there can be no assurance, it is also contemplated that, on or after June 20, 1997, certain remaining stockholders of Ingram Industries will exchange their remaining shares of Ingram Industries common stock for shares of Ingram Entertainment common stock.